-The validity of the common stock and warrants offered hereby will be passed upon for Delcath by Morse, Zelnick, Rose & Lander, LLP, New York, New York.
-Morse, Zelnick, Rose & Lander, LLP owns an aggregate 125,000 shares of our common stock.
-Blank Rome Tenzer Greenblatt LLP, New York, New York, has served as counsel to the underwriters in connection with this offering.
+The validity of the units offered hereby will be passed upon for Delcath by Morse, Zelnick, Rose & Lander, LLP, New York, New York.
+Morse, Zelnick, Rose & Lander, LLP owns an aggregate 85,000 shares of our common stock.
+Blank Rome Tenzer Greenblatt LLP, New York, New York, has served as counsel to the underwriter in connection with this offering.